 Chris Minson is an academic expert in exercise physiology, women’s health, heart health and thermoregulation.
-At the University of Oregon, he is a professor of human physiology.
 Chris investigates the impact of estrogen and progesterone on heart health in women.
 He also studies the effects of aging and heat on athletic performance.

 Recent Media: